vess-dev/vess-dev.github.io/_posts/2021-12-15-mass-psychosis.md

 # <ins>Conclusion</ins>

-They still get pwned by more powerful people, they are still raised in a hyper warlike culture, and they still breed with cute anime girl humans- leading to them being stronger.
+They still get pwned by more powerful people, they are still raised in a hyper warlike culture, and they still breed with cute anime girl humans- leading to them being stronger than other orcs...

 <br>
 <hr>